 Tom Osborne is a legend who most people consider one of the paragons of college football “values,” and, well, given how out of control those “values” seem to have gotten, I guess that’s appropriate.
 The reality is that the stoic Osborne was a coach who got sick of losing the big one and so in the early ‘90s, he decided that “values” were nice in theory, but damn it, he had football games to win.

-The result was a gang of assholes like Scott Baldwin, who beat a woman so bad she still had trouble with basic motor skills 6 months later, or Christian Peter, who piled up multiple convictions (and was arrested 8 times!
-8!), including for assault, and was alleged to have raped multiple women, with his teammates keeping a lookout each time.
+The result was a gang of assholes like Scott Baldwin, who beat a woman so bad she still had trouble with basic motor skills six months later, or Christian Peter, who piled up multiple convictions (and was arrested eight times!
+Eight!), including for assault, and was alleged to have raped multiple women, with his teammates keeping a lookout each time.
 He was never kicked off the team and went on to be an All-Conference player as a senior and the heart of the Nebraska defense.
-And then there’s star running back Lawrence Phillips, who terrorized his girlfriend, beating the hell out of her and running up his own string of convictions without consequence.
-And those are just the most infamous.
-There are many more.

 It was an amazing record of lawlessness, and shamefully, Osborne and Nebraska never suffered a single sanction from the NCAA.
 That doesn’t make it any less of a scandal, though.
 If anything, it makes it even more scandalous.

 Did you really expect anything else to be at the top of this list?

 Look, I have a rule: any time your program is found negligent and culpable in the systematic raping of little boys over a span of literally decades you’re going to wind up number one on this list.
 Call me crazy.